 When I think of Easter, I think about my Italian neighbors from my hometown in the Midwest.
 Lucy, my mother’s best friend and a great gardener and cook, baked Easter Bread every year.
 In my neighborhood, there were also families with ancestry from Germany, Scandinavia and Europe, and all of them had their own version of this holiday bread.
 Some of them braided and added raisins or other dried fruit; some formed it in a ring and decorated with eggs; others added frosting and non-pareils and others stuffed with savory fillings.
 No matter the rendition, this bread brings a smile to everyone’s face and reminds them of their own family and traditions.

 So, dust off your bread machine and give this basic recipe a try or give it your own twist.
-I chose to make a bigger ring and fill it with herbs from my garden, but you can choose to make a few smaller ones to give away.
+I chose to make a bigger ring and fill it with herbs from my garden, but you can choose to make a few smaller ones to give as gifts or decorate differently.